Aeredren/sanity/README.md

 ## OPTIONS

 ```
--g, --global
+-g
-    Deploy configurations for all users with login capabilities and a HOME
+    Deploy configurations for all users with login capabilities.
+(By default,
-directory. (root needed)

--l, --local
-    Default action, deploy configuration for the actual user.
+    only deploy for the active user)

--u, --uninstall
+-u
     Clean uninstall of all Sanity's related files

---no-aliases
-	Does not add short aliases to bashrc.
-If set, removes it.

---no-prompt
-	Does not add colorfull prompt to bashrc.
-If set, removes it.

---no-zsh
-	Does not add zsh-like completion to bashrc.
-If set, removes it.
+-n [aliases,prompt,zsh]
+	Does not add the specified features (a few aliases, a colourfull prompt,
+    zsh-like tab completion)

+-h
+    Display a summary of available options

 ```

 ## IMAVIMUSER